firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 Target cycle trigger
 ^^^^^^^^^^^^^^^^^^^^^^^

-Trace recording begins when a specified start cycle is reached and ends when a specified end cycle is reached, based on the target's simulation cycle count.
+Trace recording begins when a specified start cycle is reached and ends when a specified end cycle is reached.
+Cycles are specified in base target-clock cycles (the zeroth output clock from the ClockBridge).
+For example, if the base clock drives the uncore, and the core clock frequency is 2x the uncore frequency, specifying start and end cycles of 100 and 200 result in instructions being collected between core-clock cycles 200 and 400.

 This is option ``1`` in the ``.ini`` above.